C4ptainCrunch/thesis/source/index.rst

 .. math::
     m(x) = \sum_{y \in A(x)} \frac{\hat{v}(y)}{|A(x)|}.

 So, if all children of a node are leaves, the estimated value of the node is the mean of the true values of its children.
-For any other node, its estimated value will be a weighted (depending on the topology of the sub-tree) average of the values of all the leaves in its sub-tree.
+For any other node, its estimated value is a weighted (depending on the topology of the sub-tree) average of the values of all the leaves in its sub-tree.

 Suppose a node :math:`x` where an agent A is to play and :math:`A(x)` only contains terminal nodes.
 If A plays :math:`\operatorname{arg max}_{y \in A(x)} \hat{v}(y)`, since :math:`\hat{v}(y) = v(y)`, it plays the best move and always wins :math:`v(y)`.
 If A plays at random, it wins on average :math:`m(y)`.
 For every other :math:`x`, if A plays :math:`\operatorname{arg max}_{y \in A(x)} \hat{v}(y)` and the opponent plays at random, A wins on average :math:`\max_{y \in A(x)} \hat{v}(y)`, where if A plays at random, A wins :math:`m(y)`.